SeanD17/Milestone-Project-4/README.md

 It was also tested on 3 web browsers: Google Chrome, Mozilla Firefox and Microsoft Edge.

-The search our site search bar is expected to come up with product suggestions, however it will also bring up results that match the word been searched for, for example typing lk in the search bar you would expect there would be no products to show with those words, however the suggestion also looks at the products information, in this case there was a result because it found the word 'bulk' that is similar to the word 'lk' i searched for.
+The search our site search bar is expected to come up with product suggestions, however it will also bring up results that match the word been searched for, for example typing 'lk' in the search bar you would expect there would be no products to show with those words, however the suggestion also looks at the products information, in this case there was a result because it found the word 'bulk' that is similar to the word 'lk' i searched for.

 All three displayed the exact same website layout without any noticeable changes.